GreengagePlum/translatex/docs/source/index.md

 ### Custom translation service

-You can provide your own translation service by creating a python file containing a custom translation service class that derives from {class}`~translatex.translator.TranslationService` or one of its children and implements the {meth}`~translatex.translator.TranslationService.translate` method.
+You can provide your own translation service by creating a python file containing one or several custom translation service classes that derive from {class}`~translatex.translator.TranslationService` or one of its children and implement the {meth}`~translatex.translator.TranslationService.translate` method.

 Suppose that a `custom.py` file contains the following code: